Viliame Kikau: 2017

 In Round 2, Kikau made his NRL debut for the Penrith Panthers against the Wests Tigers, playing off the interchange bench and scoring a try in the 36–2 win at Campbelltown Stadium.
 On 15 April, he re-signed with the Penrith Panthers to the end of the 2019 NRL season.

 On 6 May, Kikau played for Fiji against Tonga, starting at second-row and scoring a try in the 26–24 loss at Campbelltown Stadium.
 Kikau would play most of the year playing in Penrith's NSW cup team where they won the NSW Intrust Super premiership against the Wyong Roos 20–12.
 A week later on 1 October, Kikau played in the NRL State Championship match against QLD Cup winners the Papua New Guinea Hunters starting at second-row and scoring a try in the 42–18 boilover win.
 Kikau finished his debut year in the NRL with 9 matches and 1 try for the Panthers in the NRL.
 On 7 October, he was named in the 24-man squad for Fiji for the 2017 Rugby League World Cup.
 Kikau had an outstanding tournament for Fiji playing in all of their 5 matches and scoring 3 tries and was rewarded with him being named in the World Cup Team of the Tournament.

 2018

-After his impressive World Cup campaign, Kikau would cement a permanent place in Penrith's top 17.
+After his impressive World Cup campaign, Kikau cemented a permanent place in Penrith's top 17.

 He made 25 appearances in the 2018 NRL season as the club finished 5th and reached the elimination final against Cronulla-Sutherland before losing 21–20.